-The cameras are active 24/7 – when no technical difficulties arise.
+The cameras are active and streaming live online 24/7.
 By day, you can view the scene in color - by night, infrared.
-These cameras have given us an ability to learn more about breeding behavior of the species mentioned above.
-The cameras allow us to see the good times, and the bad, in the lives of these animals – including life and death.
+These cameras have given us an ability to learn more about breeding behavior of owls and Osprey.
+They allow us to see the good times, and the bad, in the lives of these animals – including life and death.
 It can be difficult to watch a chick die, but that's life and we do not interfere – but we do learn.

-We are grateful to Explore for bringing these viewing opportunities to the world.
+We are grateful to Explore.org for bringing these viewing opportunities to the world.
 Likewise, we are appreciative of the Cam Community who keep us updated on noteworthy happenings.

 If you view one of the Live Cams, you may see that it is on Highlights (as indicted by a badge in the lower left corner of the viewer).

 There are a variety of reasons for this:

 Some of the live cams are seasonal (such as the Nesting Snowy Owl Live Cam), which means they are not live year-round.

 These cameras are on wild animals, and we cannot control their movements.
 Though we try to predict where they may go, we are not always able to find them.
 They may move to locations where we are not able to set up a mobile cam.

 The cam may be experiencing technical issues, such as power or internet outages due to weather.
 These issues may be temporary, or more serious and require significant efforts before they can be fixed.